5 Powerful Responses For Backtalk

-It’s so easy to get frustrated when dealing with a child who is talking back when presented with a task.
+It’s easy to get frustrated when dealing with an angry, disrespectful child talking back when presented with a task.

 So how do we end the backtalk in your home?

 The thing is, backtalk can happen at any age, usually when they learn how to say “No,” and it’s actually an essential part of their development, which doesn’t make dealing with the attitude any easier.